harfbuzz/boring-expansion-spec/glyf1-cubicOutlines.md

 |------|-------|-------------|
 | 0x80 | `CUBIC` | Bit 7: Off-curve point belongs to a cubic-Bezier segment |

+### Restrictions

+Currently, there are several restrictions on how the `CUBIC` flag can be used.
+If any of the conditions below are not met, the behavior is undefined.

-The number of consecutive cubic off-curve points _must_ be even.
-Moreover, all the off-curve points between two on-curve points `must` either have the `CUBIC` flag clear, or have the `CUBIC` flag set.
+The number of consecutive cubic off-curve points within a contour (with wrap-around, if permitted) _must_ be even.

+All the off-curve points between two on-curve points (with wrap-around) `must` either have the `CUBIC` flag clear, or have the `CUBIC` flag set.

 The `CUBIC` flag _must_ only be used on off-curve points.
-It is _reserved_ and must be set to zero, for on-curve points.
-If any of these conditions is not met, the behavior is undefined.
+It is _reserved_ and _must_ be set to zero, for on-curve points.

+A contour _must not_ start _and_ end in cubic off-curve points.
+That is, if a contour starts with cubic off-curve points, then the end point of the contour _must_ be an on-curve point, and simiarly, if the contour ends with cubic off-curve points, then the start point of the contour _must_ be an on-curve point.

 ## Processing